Chris New: Personal life

-New is openly gay, having come out of the closet "professionally" in 2006.
-Worried about the impact of being known as a "gay actor" on his career, he discussed the issue with Bent co-star Alan Cumming (who has been open about his bisexuality for decades).
-After weighing the risks, New decided to come out as gay.
+New is gay, having come out of the closet "professionally" in 2006.
+Worried about the impact of being known as a "gay actor" on his career, he discussed the issue with Bent co-star Alan Cumming.
+After weighing the risks, New came out as gay.

-New says, however, that as an individual he has never been in the closet.
+New says that, as an individual, he has never been in the closet.
 He told Attitude magazine: "To understand the psychology of not necessarily wanting your sexuality to be a major part of you but having it made a major part of you by the people around you.
 All people talk about with me is, 'Are you out?'
 And yeah, I am, I always have been and I don't see a problem with that.
 I've never hidden it.
 My first agent tried to make me hide it so I fired her."

 New entered into a civil partnership with graphic designer David "Dav" Watson in 2011.
 This relationship ended in 2016.

-New is a friend of actor Ian McKellen, and often helps McKellen learn scripts and run lines.
+New is a friend of actor Ian McKellen and often helps McKellen learn scripts and run lines.